Hearth-Li/Collegra/README.md

 ## What has been done?
 The basic functionality of the following modules has been implemented:
 * Resume-Generator: Students provide their information, and the generator automatically returns a LaTeX (.tex) file or a PDF version of their resume.
-* LearningPath-Recommentator: This module recommends learning paths for students interested in specific areas.
+* LearningPath-Recommendator: This module recommends learning paths for students interested in specific areas.
 Various resources such as online courses, blogs, and research papers are suggested.
 * Timetable-Generator: This module helps students schedule their classes efficiently.

 By the way, two versions of logo are completed, under the directory `./assets`.